-The following Management Discussion and Analysis ("MD&A") of Umdoni Exploration Inc. (the "Company"), formerly Penn Capital Inc., has been prepared by management in accordance with the requirements of National Instrument 51-102 as of February 9, 2023.
-This MD&A should be read in conjunction with the consolidated financial statements and related notes thereto for the years ended October 31, 2022 and 2021 (the "Financial Statements") which have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by International Accounting Standards Board ("IASB").
+The following Management Discussion and Analysis ("MD&A") of Umdoni Exploration Inc. (the "Company"), formerly Penn Capital Inc., has been prepared by management in accordance with the requirements of National Instrument 51-102 as of March 30, 2023.
+This MD&A should be read in conjunction with the condensed consolidated interim financial statements and related notes thereto for the three months ended January 31, 2023 and 2022 (the "Financial Statements") which have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by International Accounting Standards Board ("IASB").
 The information contained herein is not a substitute for detailed investigation or analysis on any particular issue.
 The information provided in this document is not intended to be a comprehensive review of all matters and developments concerning the Company.